Agent Skills: Scout — Fast Codebase File Discovery

 Next Steps

-• "/investigate (Recommended)" — Deep-dive into discovered files to understand logic and relationships
+• "$investigate (Recommended)" — Deep-dive into discovered files

-• "/plan" — If scouted files are sufficient to start planning implementation
+• "$plan-hard" — If scouted files sufficient to start planning

 • "Skip, continue manually" — user decides